Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/distort/plane_track_deform.rst

 =======

 Image
-   The output by wrapping the image to that plane track.
+   The output by perspective wrapping the image to that plane track.
 Plane
-   Produces a bw mask of the plane track.
+   Produces a black and white mask of the plane track.

 Examples